ttaggg/flooded_island/docs/implementation_plan.md

   - Selection counter for weather (0/2, 1/2, 2/2)

 #### **Task 4.10: Drying Preview**
-- Add hover preview to journeyman movement:
+- Add hover preview to adventurer movement:
   - Highlight 4 fields (N/S/E/W) that will be dried
   - Visual indicator on hover
   - Clear distinction from movement highlighting